What is Optomap Retinal Imaging?

 There are several differences to both digital retinal imaging and OCT – for example, a retinal image can capture an image of a large portion of the eyeball; a more effective and time-efficient alternative to traditional methods, whereas an OCT acts as an extremely detailed ultrasound of your eye.

-Book Your Private Optomap Eye Examination Today
+Book your Private Optomap Examination at Taylor-West & Co

 With the use of Optomap and OCT imagery, we can obtain a more detailed image of your eyes compared to traditional testing methods.
 This allows us to detect even the slightest of changes to your vision and your eye health up to five years before you notice any kind of symptoms, and provide quality treatments before they become a problem.